In our lab we are interested in lipid homeostasis at both the organismal and cellular level.

 We have discovered that the enzyme Diacylglycerol:AcylCoA-Acyltransferase 2 (DGAT2), which is essential for life and produces triglyceride, is found on lipid droplets and is active there.
 This finding emphasizes the essential role DGAT2 plays for the process of lipid storage and renders this enzyme a prime target for biomedical research seeking to control this process.

 An adipocyte, which transiently expresses tagged DGAT2 (green) that localizes around lipid droplets (purple) observed by confocal fluorescence microscopy.

-Recently, we have used polyene analogues of ether lipids, a lipid class of special importance for the brain.
+We also used polyene analogues of ether lipids, a lipid class of special importance for the brain, in microscopy tracing experiments.
 This study has highlighted a role for mitochondria in ether lipid metabolism.

 Endothelial cells incubated with a polyene ether lipid show a prominent staining of mitochondria as observed by two-photon fluorescence microscopy.

 To study cellular lipid metabolism we apply biochemical, spectroscopic, microscopic, cell and molecular biological techniques.
 Fluorescence microscopy of living cells yields valuable information on dynamic processes, while electron microscopy provides the highest resolution data.